 The secret is compassion.

-For your child, of course, but start with compassion for yourself.
-You can't be emotionally generous when you're stressed, running on empty, feeling
+For your child, of course.
+But start with compassion for yourself.
+You can't be emotionally generous when you're stressed, running on empty, feeling like

-to turn around whatever is happening.
+turn around whatever is happening with our children.
 Without yelling.

 a) Redouble your efforts to control your child's behavior, even if it’s giving you a headache and making you yell.